HIV: Stages of HIV in the body

-During this time the body is trying to fight the virus, and starts to make antibodies to help do this.
-The person looks healthy, and are usually symptom free.
+During this time, the body is trying to fight the virus and make antibodies to help.
+The person looks healthy and is usually symptom-free.

 Up to 70% of people newly infected with HIV will experience some “flu-like” symptoms.

 People at this stage often have a very high HIV “viral load“ and are very infectious.
 The person still appears healthy despite the high viral load.
-This is however the time when they are highest risk to infect others.
+This is, however, the time when they are at the highest risk to infect others.